Special Needs Dentistry

 Understanding that coming into a new office may be challenging both to the patient and the caregiver, we allow extra time for the patient to become acclimated to us and our office in a calm, compassionate environment.
 We encourage you to speak to us to let us know if there are any specific needs that can help us prepare for your visit - for example, sensitivity to sensory inputs such as certain smells, flavors, bright lights and loud noises.
 In addition, bringing the toothbrush and toothpaste that is used at home for daily care helps, as it is a familiar item to the patient that we can use as an aid when we do our exam.

 Dr. Hull completed his general residency at Tufts with focus on the care of special needs children and adults.
 For those patients whose care is not able to be provided in our office, he works with board certified anesthesiologists at Franciscan Children’s Hospital, where dental care can be completed in one visit under general anesthesia.
+Please note that the patient must be evaluated by Dr. Hull in our office prior to beginning the process of arranging care at Franciscans Children's Hospital.
+Approval for treatment in the O.R. and associated scheduling is at the discretion of Franciscan Children's.

 Dr. Hull and staff share a mission for compassionate special needs dental care.